jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 That's a good story.
 As we learned above, humans love stories.
 It's how we make sense of the world and pass-on knowledge.

 Yet, stories are also our problem.
 We can understand cause and effect so easily that stories come naturally to us.
 But that doesn't mean we're good at reasoning which stories are real or fake.
-We can just as easily believe in a false story; as did the judges who heard footsteps instead of music and martial artists who once thought their man-made rules would protect them in dark alleys.
+We can just as easily believe in a false story; as did the judges who heard footsteps instead of music and martial artists who once thought their man-made rules excluding punches or submissions would protect them in dark alleys.

 The whole trick of evolution is finding the best adaptation for the problems of a given environment.
 And no one knows what environment the future will bring.
 So we must respond to failure with another adaption as quickly as possible.
 Anything else that gets in the way, like gender and man-made rules, is all noise.

-Finding the perfect biological adaptation takes lots of time.
-Since organic lifeforms are physically attached to their adaptations, the genetic mutations needed to create new characteristics takes in millions of years to bear fruit.
+Finding the perfect biological adaptation takes a long time.
+Since organic lifeforms are physically attached to their adaptations, the genetic mutations needed to create new characteristics takes in millions of years.
 But while biological evolution is slow, it's also inevitable.
 Genetic mutations happen involuntarily during procreation, so biological innovation is automatic with no interference possible.

 There are no fake stories in the biological evolution of Life.